adiver26/entity-extraction/README.md

 # Entity Extraction from Unstructured Medical Texts

-This project was done as a part of a 2-credit special topic course (UE18CS306F).
+This project was done as a part of a 2-credit special topic course 'mini-project' (UE18CS306F)

 ## Features
 1. Rules-based label extractor